 The actuarial assumptions used in the valuation are summarized in the Appendix.
-Benefit provisions are summarized on pages 13-15.
+Benefit provisions are summarized on pages 14-16.
 The statistical data concerning the active, inactive and retired persons covered by the System was furnished by the retirement system staff, together with needed financial information.
 Data was checked for year-to-year consistency, but was not otherwise audited by the actuary.

-Your attention is directed particularly to the employer contribution rates on page 2 and the comments on page 12.
+Your attention is directed particularly to the employer contribution rates on page 2 and the comments on pages 12 and 13.